How can anyone in the United States think that bats are scary?

 Despite what you see in the movies, these fascinating flying mammals wouldn’t hurt a fly!
 Well, technically, they would hurt a fly, or a mosquito, or a moth.
 But other than that, bats are harmless. 🙂

-34 Types of Bats That Live in the United States:
+34 kinds of bats in the United States:

 #1.
 Big Brown Bat